 The Annalists, the Revisionists, and the Quest for the Truth

-In 1953, Lucien Febvre wrote that Marc Bloch, his co-founder at the Annales journal, the dominant historical publication in France for over 50 years, believed that “good history” has the ability to “goad” others to challenge and augment its thinking.
+In 1953, Lucien Febvre wrote that Marc Bloch, his co-founder at the Annales journal, believed that “good history” has the ability to “goad” others to challenge and augment its thinking.
 Bloch argued that if a history wasn’t rewritten every twenty years, “testing [the authors] foundations, and improving on his rasher hypotheses by subjecting them to greater precision,” the historian has failed to write good history (Febvre 1953).
 But the conservative assault led by François Furet, beginning in 1971, was clearly not the sort of professional re-evaluation Bloch had intended.
 Furet charged that Marxist ideology riddled traditional versions of French history and he wielded those accusations like a sword.

 The target of Furet’s unusually didactic and cutting criticisms had been the analysis of French Revolution.
 Although Albert Soboul was not personally named by Furet in his 1971 essay, Revolutionary Catechism*, it was Soboul had been France’s foremost authority of the Revolution, as well as the current guardian of the Marxist-like belief that, at its heart, the Revolution had been a class-struggle.
 This rejection was not a new allegation, as Alfred Cobban had struck at class-struggle in English texts, but Furet would finish the job, en Français, by rekindling the idea that even the most macabre actions of the Revolution can be traced from Rousseauian enlightenment ideals.
 Those who governed did so with popular sovereignty (Kates 2006), and it was this perverse distortion of Rousseau’s “will of the people” that gave legitimacy to use any action used to serve the interest of the state.